Looking for some amazing things to do in Anguilla for 2018 or 2019? These tips can help make your Anguilla holidays fun!

 Anguilla Restaurants You’ll Love

 Anguilla’s well known for good food, as well as a relaxed vibe and white-sand Caribbean beaches.
 There are dozens of restaurants in Anguilla, ranging from freshly cooked street food at The Strip in the Valley to high end cuisine.
-If you’re looking for a guide with lots of yummy food photos, check out Travel with Bender’s Five Best Places To Eat in Anguilla.

 Stand on the Island Harbor dock, wave your arms, and the folks from Scilly Cay will dispatch a motorboat to ferry you out to their restaurant bar, perched alone on a sandy cay.
 It’s a simple menu with fresh grilled chicken, lobster, or crayfish, but the view and experience are unique.